 - Wasted time and money

-- A poorer understanding of the people you’d like to become customers
+- A poor understanding of potential customers

 Spotting – and Avoiding – the Most Common UTM Pitfalls

 Proper UTM tagging makes up for Google Analytics’ shortcomings by offering a more complete picture of the situation – one that you can use to make better business decisions.

 Achieving this means avoiding the pitfalls that so many marketers fall into.
 Once you identify the most common mistakes, it’s easier to avoid them yourself.